-Two twisted threads are referred to as 2-ply, and three twisted threads are referred to as 3-ply etc. Since cashmere is a fine hair, it benefits from the increased strength in the twisted thread.
+Two twisted threads are referred to as 2-ply, and three twisted threads are referred to as 3-ply, etc. Since cashmere is a fine hair, it benefits from the increased strength in the twisted thread.

 Look for items that are 2-ply or higher, as 1-ply cashmere is less durable and is more likely to develop holes.
-Higher plies such as 4-ply add additional weight and warmth, but do not indicate additional quality.
+Higher plies, such as 4-ply add additional weight and warmth but do not indicate additional quality.

 What Does Gauge Mean?

-Cashmere garments are commonly knitted in 7 gauge (7GG) and 12 gauge (12GG).
+Cashmere garments are commonly knitted in 7 gauge (7GG), 9 gauge (9GG), and 12 gauge (12GG).

-7 gauge has 7 stitches or rows of yarn per inch of the knitted cashmere, so the cashmere has a more open or mesh like look and is lighter.
+7 gauge has 7 stitches or rows of yarn per inch of the knitted cashmere, so the cashmere has an open or mesh-like look and is lighter.

-A lower gauge number will provide a lighter item as less cashmere is being used.
+A lower gauge number will provide a lighter item as less cashmere is used.
 If you are looking for a lightweight item, then a lower gauge is best.
-If your priority is warmth or durability, then a higher gauge will be preferable.
+If your priority is warmth or durability, a higher gauge will be preferable.

-Jet&Bo stocks a range of luxurious cashmere travel accessories:
+Jet&Bo stocks a range of luxurious cashmere clothing and travel accessories: